 Still, Fiverr isn’t for everyone.
 It has some disadvantages.
 There are plenty of Fiverr alternatives that might suit you better.
 So, I made a list of them below…

-Here are 8 Fiverr alternatives you should check out
+Here are 8 best Fiverr alternatives you should check out

 If you’re a freelancer who is tired of low paying gigs on Fiverr, you should try out Markethire.
 This is the place where successful companies such as Netflix and All Birds go to look for freelance talent.